artorosia/Game-Reroll-Challenge/README.md

 Permanent handicaps are **game specific constraints** that persist across rotations.
 You can make these as light or as punishing as you want, from “no fast travel” to “permadeath for party members.”

 Each game can have a maximum of **3 permanent handicaps** to avoid softlocks.
-You can raise or lower this cap depending on how challenging you want the run to be.
+The option to raise or lower this cap will be added in a future update.

 Rolling a permanent handicap selects from that game’s database pool, avoiding duplicates.

 At the end of each rotation there is a **1% chance** to clear all permanent handicaps.
-This chance is fixed in the current version, but the option to change it will be added in a future update.
+This chance is configurable in the Optional Rules (Settings) page.

-**Beating a game completely** immediately clears **3–4 random permanent handicaps** from your entire run, giving a strong incentive to finish titles rather than just rotate through them.
+**Beating a game completely** immediately clears **2–3 random permanent handicaps** from your active slots, giving a strong incentive to finish titles rather than just rotate through them.

 ---

 ## Tokens and Achievements

 Every achievement earned (in any game) has a **20% chance** to grant a token.
-This chance is fixed in the current version, but the option to change it or tie tokens to other milestones will be added in a future update.
+This chance is configurable in the Optional Rules (Settings) page, where you can also tie tokens to other milestones.

 Tokens can clear **one permanent handicap**.